 Need Some Koi Inc. | Release The Doubt & Step Out | Creative writing, poetry and spoken word workshops to help students promote their sense of self, perspective and overall well-being.
 Shakkoi Hibbert, Black poet, encourages the sharing of stories and desire to creatively write whether that be through spoken word poetry, print poetry or journal entries.
 A safe space is created for students to explore feelings and emotions through the art/creative process.
 Students gain confidence in writing and speaking.
 Workshops culminate with students performing and sharing their own unique piece to their class.
 Suitable: Grades 6-12 |

-Recreate Place Inc. | Recreate Place: Creating Vibrant Outdoor Spaces | This experiential workshop series engages students in a collaborative approach to planning, designing and creating their outdoor spaces.
-Child-friendly approach builds connection to the natural world, integrates climate resiliency learnings, and builds relationships within the school and the wider community.
-Programming is outdoors, tactile, collaborative and experiential.
-Through exploring their visions and concepts of public art of school ground greening, students experience a sense of belonging, accomplishment, and deepen their understanding of creative self-expression.
-Over a series of weeks, students will engage in activities culminating in the installation of a temporary art project onsite, mural or a school ground greening project.
+Recreate Place Inc. | Recreate Place: Creating Vibrant Outdoor Spaces | This experiential workshop series engages all students in a collaborative approach to planning, designing and creating features in their schools.
+The child-friendly approach builds connection to the natural world, integrates climate resiliency learnings, and builds relationships within the school and the wider community.
+Programming is tactile, collaborative, experiential and often takes place outdoors.
+Through exploring ideas for public art and school ground greening, students experience a sense of belonging, accomplishment, and deepen their understanding of creative self-expression.
+Over a series of weeks, students will engage in activities culminating in the creation of a feature/action that will transform their school space.
 Suitable: Kindergarten, Grades 1-12

 |